mikecafarella/KNP/README.md

 To enable search, an ElasticSearch server is needed.
 The system was tested with an ES server with default settings.

-To use, set environment variables:
+To use search, set environment variables:
 ES_HOST = <ElasticSearch server hostname>
 ES_PORT = <ElasticSearch server port> (defaults to 9200 if not set)

+To install KNPS:

 1. Clone this repo.
 Go to root directory.
 2. Set up and start backend server.
   ```